-Brian Boru could have become stuff of legends, but his worship started during in his own time.
+Brian Boru could have become the stuff of legends, but his worship started during in his own time.

 “He is a fantastic character.
-In his own lifetime he was declared the Emperor of All Ireland in the Book of Armagh, which we still have that book on display in Ireland.
-Even in his lifetime he had a hold on Ireland’s popular culture as Ireland’s greatest King,” explained Johnson.
+In his own lifetime, he was declared the Emperor of All Ireland in the Book of Armagh, which we still have that book on display in Ireland.
+Even in his lifetime, he had a hold on Ireland’s popular culture as Ireland’s greatest King,” explained Johnson.

 “A lot of what we know about Brian Boru comes from the ‘Cogadh Gaedhil re Gallaibh,’ a propaganda document written by his ancestors, maybe two or three generations after him.
 It is very closely allied to the story of the Trojan War.
-It sets Brian Boru as the hero and probably has a lot of poetic license included.”
+It sets Brian Boru as the hero and probably has a lot of poetic licenses included.”

-In the end we must ask, can we take revisionism too far?
+In the end, we must ask, can we take revisionism too far?
 Will we take the magic from these heroic tales of war if we dig too deep?

 Johnson finished by saying, “I was at a lecture recently and this man stood up and said ‘I’m not going to let them take Brian Boru away from us with all this revisionism.
-To me he’s like Richard the Lionheart of Ireland and we need our national heroes.’...
+To me, he’s like Richard the Lionheart of Ireland and we need our national heroes.’...
 I don’t think we should throw the baby out with the bathwater.”